A chronology of key events:

 1930 - Revolt places Getulio Vargas at head of provisional revolutionary government.

 1937 - Vargas leads coup, rules as dictator with military backing.
 Economy placed under authoritarian state control, start of social welfare revolution and reform of laws governing industry.

 1939-45 - Brazil initially declares itself neutral but in 1943 joins Allies in World War II.

 1945 - Vargas ousted in military coup.
 Elections held under caretaker government.
 New constitution returns power to states.

 1951 - Vargas elected president, but faces stiff opposition.

 1954 - Vargas commits suicide after military gives him the options of resigning or being overthrown.

 1956-61 - Juscelino Kubitschek is president, helping Brazil achieve rapid economic growth.

 1960 - President Kubitschek moves capital to Brasilia.

 1960 - Janio Quadros elected president, but resigns after several months, plunging country into constitutional crisis.
 Succeeded by left-wing vice-president, Joao Goulart.

 1964 - Goulart ousted in bloodless coup, flees into exile.
 Military rule associated with repression but also with rapid economic growth based on state-ownership of key sectors.

 1974 - General Ernesto Geisel becomes president, introduces reforms which allow limited political activity and elections.

-1985 - Tancredo Neves elected first civilian president in 21 years under the electoral college system set up by the military, but falls ill before he can be inaugurated and dies shortly afterwards.
+1985 - Tancredo Neves chosen as first civilian president in 21 years under the electoral college system set up by the military, but falls ill before he can be inaugurated and dies shortly afterwards.
 His vice president Jose Sarney becomes president at time of economic crisis.

 1988 - New constitution reduces presidential powers.

 1989 - Fernando Collor de Mello becomes first directly-elected president since 1960.
 Introduces radical economic reform but promised economic improvements fail to materialise, and inflation remains out of control.

 Foreign debt payments are suspended.

 Collor resigns after being accused of corruption.
 He is later cleared.
 Replaced by vice president Itamar Franco.

 1994 - Fernando Henrique Cardoso elected president after helping to bring inflation under control.
 Makes controversial moves on land issue, seizing land for distribution among poor, and allowing indigenous land claims to be challenged.

 1997 - Constitution changed to allow president to run for re-election.

 1998 - Cardoso re-elected.
 IMF provides rescue package after economy hit by collapse of Asian stock markets.